kbindesh/sonarqube-bootcamp/Module-05_SonarQube_integration_with_Jenkins/Readme.md

 sonar.coverage.jacoco.xmlReportPaths=target/site/jacoco/jacoco.xml
 ```

-## Step-XX: Push the Maven project and other config files to GitHub
+## Step-16: Push the Maven project and other config files to GitHub

 - From you local system, commit the maven app code and Jenkinsfile updates and push it to GitHub: